Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Don't take yourself too seriously, pretty soon you can find the humor in our everyday lives."
+> "You will have bad times, but they will always wake you up to the stuff you weren't paying attention to."
-> — **Betty White**
+> — **Robin Williams**

 ---